maxhayne/networkCirclePlots/README.md

 If a plot contains over 250 sectors, individual sectors are no longer drawn, as they become too thin discern.
 Instead, two sectors are drawn: the SIP's sector, and the DIPs sector (which represents all DIPs, and is proportional in size to their share of the total number of sectors).
 The DIPs sector is then shaded, from light grey (250 sectors) to black (5000 sectors).
 In so doing, an extra visual cue is added, giving the viewer a sense of the number of DIPs contacted by the SIP.
 Also, a line spanning the DIPs sector is drawn to show the average number of packets sent by each DIP.
 And, because DIPs in all plots are arranged clockwise from smallest to largest by average RPacketCount, the line's y-value should only increase in the clockwise direction.

-Overall, qualitative similarity has been prized throughout the optimization process, and any speedups unpreserving of the general look and feel of default plotting haven't been utilized.
-Below are a few examples of the different optimization tiers described above, along with a table of draw times.
+Overall, qualitative similarity has been prioritized throughout the optimization process, and any speedups unpreserving of the general look and feel of default plotting haven't been utilized.
+Below are examples of the different optimization tiers described above, paired with a table of draw times.

 Type  | 3000 DIPs |  300 DIPs  | 100 DIPs  | 10 DIPs